 After her youngest daughter's funeral, Mildred concentrates on opening her new restaurant.
 Opening night is a smashing success and even Veda seems to approve.
 It's all a little too busy for a first night but friends come to the rescue.
 When Monty Beragon shows up, she learns that he is quite a well-known personality.
 Veda is quite taken with him.
 Monty recommends a new music teacher for Veda and Mildred decides to start saving to buy her a proper piano.
 With the repeal of prohibition, neighbor Lucy suggests that Mildred opens a bar in the restaurant.
-Vera, not happy with the wristwatch her mother gave her for Christmas, rebels.
-She blames Monty for turning Veda against her.
-Written by
+Veda, not happy with the wristwatch her mother gave her for Christmas, rebels.
+Mildred blames Monty for turning Veda against her.

 Did You Know?